gotoz/runq/README.md

 The environment variables are `RUNQ_DNS`, `RUNQ_DNS_OPT` and `RUNQ_DNS_SEARCH`.
 Environment variables have priority over global options.

-Setting the environment variable RUNQ_DNS_PRESERVE completely disables generation of /etc/resolv.conf by runq.
+Setting the environment variable RUNQ_DNS_PRESERVE to "1" completely disables generation of /etc/resolv.conf by runq.

 ## Storage